amaruk/ClionExample/README.md

-This project is used to evaluate JetBrains Clion IDE for C++ projects.
+This project is used to evaluate JetBrains Clion IDE (Linux) for C++ projects.

+Microsoft Visual Studio is expected to organize the same project for Windows.